ryan-barrett/league_scheduler/README.md

 # league_scheduler
 <p>CS2720 project</p>
-</p>Designed to schedule competitions between two teams for the duration of a one month season.</p>
+</p>Designed to schedule competitions between several teams for the duration of a one month season.</p>